AlexLoitzl/WordSeperator/README.md

 If looking for a substring in our word of length n we start at the very first letter working our way up until we run into a node which is not a valid word and doesn't allow us to go any further, or we find the word in our tree. so in worst case we have a path of length n-1 if we don't find any valid word but have to go the very least character.
 Then we shift our beginning by one..
 In worst case this should be about (n-1) + (n-2) + ... + 1.
 So we take ((n-1)(n))/2 steps through out tree.
-In every step we have to find the right node, so we have to look up our char in our HashMap which ahs a maximum of 30 key value pairs.
+In every step we have to find the right node, so we have to look up our char in our HashMap which has a maximum of 30 key value pairs.
 Technically a lookup hast worst case O(logn) time, but since we only have 30 pairs it does'nt matter if it's constanct or not.
 So we'd have about
 2,5*(n^2-n) which is in O(n^2)

 ## Corner Cases and potential bugs

+#### * Compound Words
+If our dictionary contains compound words and one of the subwords, it will identify the subword and extract it leading to never being able to find the compund word itself.

+#### * Fake Compound Words
+There is a potential issue, depending on the dictioanry.
+If we, for example look at the word "hinein" we have two valid german words "hin" and "ein".
+Even though this might be a proper compound word, I don't think so, it does not make sense to split this apart.
+It seems like, especially in the context of search engines, this is best aplicable to nouns.

+#### * Non Compound words containing another word
+Although words sharing prefixes is no issue, and even helps us argue for using a trie data structure.
+No word should be the prefix of another if it's a compound word.
+For Example "Schach" and "Schacht".
+We would identify "Schach" as the only subword.
+This might be fixable.
+If only one subword is identified, it should be the word itself, although this does not make alot of sense if our dictionary is incomplete.
+"Dampfschiff" only returns "Dampf" with the dictionary used.
+Also if there is a spelling mistake, eg. "Anwältskanzlei", we could at least identify "kanzlei"